 With the overall aim of improving our level of internal control, we strive to conduct regular risk-assessment activities in connection with export controls in each region, create monitoring mechanisms aligned with regulatory requirements and business demands, and continually improve our operations.
 To make employees more familiar with compliance risks, we are reviewing our training system and materials, including information about complying with relevant customs and trade laws.
 From fiscal 2018, we began annual training in Japan based on the new system.
-In addition, we deployed mandatory training globally starting in fiscal 2019 with North America, Latin America, AMI, and China completing this training.
-In fiscal 2020, A&O completed mandatory training and Europe remains under development for deployment in fiscal 2021.
+In addition, we deployed mandatory training globally starting in fiscal 2019 with North America, Latin America, AMI (Africa / Middle East / India), and China completing this training.
+In fiscal 2020, A&O (Asia / Oceania) completed mandatory training and Europe completed the training in fiscal 2021.

-We have been addressing export control of advanced technology on a global level to prepare for the future of our company.
-To hasten the implementation of our Global Export Regulatory Compliance Policy, we continue to promote export control for advanced technologies, such as autonomous driving and connected-car technologies at Nissan sites in Japan, the U.S., and Europe as well as other locations around the world, where warranted.
+We have been addressing export control of advanced technologies on a global level to prepare for the future of our company.
+To hasten the implementation of our Global Export Regulatory Compliance Policy, we continue to promote export control for advanced technologies, such as electrification, autonomous driving and connected car technologies at Nissan sites in Japan, the U.S., and Europe as well as other locations around the world, where warranted.

-At our development sites in Japan, we completed an enhancement of our classification process for sensitive goods, software and technologies using IT systems.
-At our research sites in the U.S. we completed development of Technology Control Plans for our Battery lab and Alliance Innovation Lab - Silicon Valley.
+At our development sites in Japan, we are improving our classification process for sensitive goods, software, and technologies using IT systems.
+At our research sites in the U.S., we continue to further enhance and develop Technology Control Plans for our Battery lab and Alliance Innovation Lab Silicon Valley.

 By making export control procedures an integral part of our development and design operations, we aim to strengthen our compliance.
-In addition, we are renewing and collecting information on controlled goods, software and technologies in each region and are implementing comprehensive and sound export controls for each business operation through the systematic global sharing of this information.
+In addition, we are renewing and collecting information on controlled goods, software, and technologies in each region and are implementing comprehensive and sound export controls for each business operation through the systematic global sharing of this information.